jamiehenzy/Unix_stretch/README.md

-An illustration of how to clone a repository versus downloading specific files from a repository in the class Marine Genomics  https://baylab.github.io/MarineGenomicsSemester/awk.html#moving-and-downloading-data
+Awk-some additional tricks such as how to clone a repository versus downloading specific files from a repository.  https://baylab.github.io/MarineGenomicsSemester/awk.html#awk
-Developed in part by Serena Caplins, a Discovery Cluster consultant for Northeastern U.
+From a course developed in part by Serena Caplins, a Discovery Cluster consultant for Northeastern U.